T-4lbi53/mnist-digit-recognizer/README.md

             ↑
        Each row is a flattened 28×28 image

-Now the above matric we need to transpouse, this is done because when we multiply with the weight matrix and add the bias (Z=W⋅X+b), it is better(some algebra big brain i do nok know, i fail the algebra in school)
+Now the above matric we need to transpouse, this is done because when we multiply with the weight matrix and add the bias (Z=W⋅X+b), it is better(some algebra big brain i do not know, i fail the algebra in school)

 And we need to build the neuron network, and it will consist of 3 layers (0,1,2),